-The Layton family has been a presence in Dorchester County agriculture since Joseph H. Layton, Sr. bought the original farm in 1948.
-In the mid-70s the next generation Joseph H. Layton Jr. and his wife Laura, continued to add to their holdings by purchasing Lazy Day Farms and turning it into a successful grain operation.
-It would be another Layton, returning to heed the call of succession however, to bring the idea of Layton’s Chance Winery and Vineyard to fruition.
+The Layton family has been a presence in Dorchester County agriculture since Joseph H. Layton, Sr., purchased the original farm in 1948.
+In the mid-70s the next generation, Joe and his wife Laura, continued to add to their holdings by purchasing Lazy Day Farms and turning it into a successful grain operation.
+Yet, it would take another Layton – William – heeding the call of succession to bring the idea of Layton’s Chance Winery & Vineyard to fruition.

-“I never thought William would come back to the farm.”
-Laura Layton says, but on the same day that he and Jennifer called to tell her that she and Joe were going to be grandparents, he announced his intentions to do just that.
-So, in 2003 after years of living all over the United States and with a newborn in tow, William and Jennifer arrived and began their new adventure on William’s old ‘stomping’ grounds.
+“I never thought William would come back to the farm,” Laura said.
+But, on the same day that William and Jennifer called to tell Joe and Laura that they were to be grandparents, he announced his intentions to do just that.
+In 2003, after years of living all over the country, and with their two young children (Stephen and Alison) in tow, William and Jennifer arrived and began their new adventure.

-Joe, Laura, William and Jennifer each own a quarter of the winery and make decisions by consensus, however each family member plays a distinct role.
-With a strong family bond and teamwork, the vineyard has since expanded from just six acres of grapes to fourteen and production has increased from five wines that first year to a selection of more than 20.
+While Joe, Laura, William and Jennifer each own a quarter of the winery and make decisions by consensus, each family member plays a distinct role.
+With a strong family bond and teamwork, the Vineyard has since expanded from just six acres of grapes to 14 acres, and production has increased from five wines that first year to a selection of more than 20.

-Situated on part of the 1800 acres that makes up the family farm, the winery features a tasting room that is open daily, weekend tours, walking trails, as well as play and picnic areas.
-There is something for everyone here at Layton’s Chance so come and enjoy a lazy day with us!
+Situated on part of the 1,800 acres that makes up the family farm, the Winery features a Tasting Room that is open daily, as well as weekend tours of the 15-acre Vineyard, walking trails, a play area and picnic space.

 Over the years, the farm has been honored in many ways.
 It is in the Maryland Agriculture Hall of Fame and is recognized as a Certified Agricultural Conservation Steward by the Dorchester County Soil Conservation District.

 Layton’s Chance wines have won many prestigious awards.
 A few include: